lambdaclass/lambda_ethereum_rust/crates/l2/docs/sequencer.md

 ## Configuration

 Configuration is done through environment variables.
-The easiest way to configure the operator is by creating a `.env` file and setting the variables there.
+The easiest way to configure the Sequencer is by creating a `.env` file and setting the variables there.
 Then, at start, it will read the file and set the variables.

-The following environment variables are available to configure the operator:
+The following environment variables are available to configure the Sequencer:

 - `ETH_RPC_URL`: URL of the L1 RPC.
 - `L1_WATCHER_BRIDGE_ADDRESS`: Address of the bridge contract on L1.
 - `L1_WATCHER_TOPICS`: Topics to filter the L1 events.
 - `L1_WATCHER_CHECK_INTERVAL_MS`: Interval in milliseconds to check for new events.
 - `L1_WATCHER_MAX_BLOCK_STEP`: Maximum number of blocks to look for when checking for new events.
-- `L1_WATCHER_L2_OPERATOR_PRIVATE_KEY`: Private key of the L2 operator.
+- `L1_WATCHER_L2_SEQUENCER_PRIVATE_KEY`: Private key of the L2 sequencer.
 - `ENGINE_API_RPC_URL`: URL of the EngineAPI.
 - `ENGINE_API_JWT_PATH`: Path to the JWT authentication file, required to connect to the EngineAPI.
 - `PROVER_SERVER_LISTEN_IP`: IP to listen for proof data requests.
 - `PROVER_SERVER_LISTEN_PORT`: Port to listen for proof data requests.
+- `PROVER_PROVER_SERVER_ENDPOINT`: Endpoint for the prover server.
+- `PROVER_ELF_PATH`: Path to the ELF file for the prover.
-- `OPERATOR_ON_CHAIN_OPERATOR_ADDRESS`: Address of the block executor contract on L1.
+- `SEQUENCER_ON_CHAIN_SEQUENCER_ADDRESS`: Address of the on-chain sequencer.
-- `OPERATOR_L1_ADDRESS`: Address of the L1 operator.
+- `SEQUENCER_L1_ADDRESS`: Address of the L1 sequencer.
-- `OPERATOR_L1_PRIVATE_KEY`: Private key of the L1 operator.
+- `SEQUENCER_L1_PRIVATE_KEY`: Private key of the L1 sequencer.
-- `OPERATOR_INTERVAL_MS`: Interval in milliseconds to produce new blocks.
+- `SEQUENCER_INTERVAL_MS`: Interval in milliseconds to produce new blocks for the sequencer.

 If you want to use a different configuration file, you can set the `ENV_FILE` environment variable to the path of the file.